-- 1) There should be a minimum of two agricultural economists on the in titute staff. - 2) Like other scientists, these men should be working professionals involved in research and teaching.
-Their function is that of doers. - 3) While the personal and intellectual attributes of the men come first, their specialty orientation should be toward production economics and farm management, broadly defined.
+- 1) There should be a minimum of two agricultural economists on the institute staff. - 2) Like other scientists, these men should be working professionals involved in research and teaching.
+Their function is that of doers. - first, their specialty orientation should be toward production economics and farm management, broadly defined.
 One of them, at least, should be grounded in statistical design and analysis.
-If a third person were added, a specialty in marketing structure and institutions, broadly conceived, is suggested. - 4) At least one of the economists should hold full membership on the institute's research committee (or policy committee or management committee) so that economics is represented from the onset in the decision-making process with respect to the distribution of the institute's resources. - The economists should have the same type of staff, career appointments that prevail in the institute.
-Their supporting infrastructure graduate assistants, computational facilities, technicals, orange, commerciators is also assumed.
+If a third person were added, a specialty in marketing structure and institutions, broadly conceived, is suggested. - 4) At least one of the economists should hold full membership on the institute's research committee (or policy committee or management committee) so that economics is represented from the onset in the decision-making process with respect to the distribution of the institute's resources. - 5) The economists should have the same type of staff, career appointments that prevail in the institute.
+Their supporting infrastructure graduate assistants, computational facilities, technicians, travel, enumerators is also assumed.

-- Development, modification, expansion of the economics component of the institute should be based upon developing needs and demonstrated performance in the community of fellow scientists.
+- 6) Development, modification, expansion of the economics component of the institute should be based upon developing needs and demonstrated performance in the community of fellow scientists.
 This may be the appropriate route for considering the need for other social scientists sociologists, anthropologists, or for moving into public planning, policy, and related investigations directed to structural change. - 7) Consideration should be given to the appointment of two or three "new" Ph.D's on staggered three-year terms.
 These men might be considered as postdoctoral staff.
 These men would complement the specialized talents of the senior economist, and would provide a reservoir for recruitment of experienced permanent staff people.